agentcontest/massim_2020/docs/scenario.md

     * __x/y__: the relative position of the required block
     * __type__: the type of the required block
     * __details__: currently not used
+* __attached__: an array of position arrays - each position represents a thing that is (directly or indirectly) attached to an entity

 ## Configuration